-A Deputy may not, out of session, be arrested without the authorization of the Bureau of the National Assembly, except in [the] case of crime or of flagrante delicto, as specified by the preceding paragraph or of definitive criminal condemnation.
+A member of the National Assembly may not, out of session, be arrested without the authorization of the National Assembly, except in [the] case of crime or of flagrante delicto, as provided for by the preceding paragraph or of definitive criminal condemnation.

-The prosecution of a Deputy or his de facto detention by such prosecution is suspended if the Assembly requires it.
+The prosecution of a member of the National Assembly or his de facto detention by such prosecution is suspended if the National Assembly requires it.

-The Deputy who is made the object of a definitive criminal condemnation is removed [radié] from the list of the Deputies of the National Assembly on the demand of the Minister of Justice.
+The member of the National Assembly who is made the object of a definitive criminal condemnation is removed [radié] from the list of parliamentarians on the demand of the Minister of Justice.